silicone-fig/siliconecb.cc/README.md

 ## bugs / contributing
 - open an issue if you find bugs please :)
 - you can contribute by opening a pull request

-<sub>thx to prettier for making my code not look like garbage lol</sub>